Acceptable Behaviour in the Surgery

 To support your care and improve the sharing of relevant information to our partner organisations when they are involved in looking after you, we will share information to other systems.
 You can opt-out of this sharing of your records with our partners at any time if this sharing is based on your consent.

 We may also use external companies to process personal information, such as for archiving purposes.
 These companies are bound by contractual agreements to ensure information is kept confidential and secure.
 All employees and sub-contractors engaged by our practice are asked to sign a confidentiality agreement.
-If a sub-contractor acts as a data processor for TOWCESTER M.C. an appropriate contract will be established for the processing of your information.
+If a sub-contractor acts as a data processor for Towcester Medical Centre an appropriate contract will be established for the processing of your information.

 Sharing your information without consent